fastaccord1/430FinalProject/README.md

 # Running the program
 Once you have compiled the program you run it with `java -jar 430FinalProject.jar`

+## Setting up Database
+On the first run, or if you would like to re-install the database, please run `java -jar 430FinalProject.jar --fresh`

 # Database config
 The database.conf file must be in the following format:
 ```